A skin biopsy is a procedure in which a sample of skin tissue is removed, processed, and examined under a microscope.

 ✽ A dermatologist uses a skin biopsy to diagnose or rule out certain skin conditions and diseases.

-Sources used in the writing of this post:
+Sources used in the preparation of this post: